ahmetson/dockerized-go/README.md

 ## Getting started

 Building the project will output a static binary in the bin/ folder.
-The default platform is for macOS but this can be changed using the `PLATFORM` variable:
+The default platform is for Windows but this can be changed using the `PLATFORM` variable:
 ```console
 $ make                        # build for your host OS
 $ make PLATFORM=darwin/amd64  # build for macOS